jpiland16/hmv-scratchpad/sam-log-notes/sam-log.md

 - I looked at Jonathan's notes on his attempts to use S4-ADL4.dat with the three.js model.
 I agree that we need to pre-apply a transform to get from global opportunity space *G* to three.js space *T*.
 What keeps confusing me is that we have two transformations from *G* but we need a chain of transformations from *G* to *S* to *T* or something similar (*S* is local space after a quaternion from the datset is applied).
     - If we assume North = (1, 0, 0), we might just be able to (i) apply the quaternion from the opportunity dataset and (ii) swap the z and y coordinates and be done.
     - A given quaternion is just a rotation about an axis, where the axis has a North component, West component, and Up component, and we know the definition of these components in both coordinate systems *G* and *T*.

+## 5/25/2021
+- I know that I can use the technique from Stack Overflow that Jonathan referenced in order to get the quaternion for pointing the x-axis in a specific direction, but how do I also control roll (model z-axis)?
+- I know how to do it with a rotation matrix: Know where the new 'forward' (x) and 'up' (z) axes will be, take their normalized cross product as y, and use these basis vectors as the columns of a rotation matrix.
+How do I express this rotation matrix as a quaternion?
+- According to [this](http://www.euclideanspace.com/maths/geometry/rotations/conversions/matrixToQuaternion/) which is a website referenced in THREE.js documentation, there is a formula to do this, so I just might use it.